Norristown, Pennsylvania: Education

 Norristown Area School District is the local school district.

-St. Francis of Assisi School is located in Norristown proper.
+St. Francis of Assisi School is located in Norristown.

 Other area Catholic schools include Visitation B.V.M.
 School in West Norriton Township, near the Trooper census-designated place and near Norristown; Holy Rosary Regional Catholic School in Plymouth Meeting and Plymouth Township; and Mother Teresa Regional Catholic School in King of Prussia.

-Holy Rosary was formed in 2012 by the merger of St. Titus School in East Norriton, Epiphany of Our Lord School in Plymouth Meeting, and Our Lady of Victory in East Norriton.
-Mother Teresa formed in 2012 by the merger of St. Teresa of Avila in West Norriton and Mother of Divine Providence in King of Prussia.
+Holy Rosary was formed in 2012 by the merger of St. Titus School in East Norriton Township, Epiphany of Our Lord School in Plymouth Meeting, and Our Lady of Victory in East Norriton.
+Mother Teresa formed in 2012 by the merger of St. Teresa of Avila in West Norriton Township and Mother of Divine Providence in King of Prussia.
 Both St. Titus and St. Teresa had Norristown, Pennsylvania postal addresses but were not in the city proper.